American Indian languages

 designs and pictures on wampum belts often told a story or represented a

-What other Native Americans did the Shinnecock tribe interact with?
+What other Native Americans did the Shinnecock Nation interact with?

 The Shinnecocks liked to trade with other Algonquian tribes of southern New England, such as the